Pendo Support

 2. The returned payment as funds were not available

-3. A NSF fee charged by the tenants bank (this is separate from the fee that Pendo charges to Landlords/Property Management companies for the failed payment).
-You can seek reimbursement from your tenant by creating a new one time payment for the NSF fee you were charged.
+3. NSF fee charged by the tenant’s bank (this is separate from the fee that Pendo charges to Landlords/Property Management companies for the failed payment).
+You can seek reimbursement from your tenant by creating a new one-time payment for the NSF fee you were charged.

-Since you have not received the payment on the due date, you will need to speak to your tenant on arranging an alternate payment.
+Since you have not received the payment on the due date, you will need to speak to your tenant to arrange an alternate payment.

-For immediate resolution, you could ask for them to send an e-transfer or pay cash
+You could ask them to send an e-transfer or pay cash for immediate resolution.

 Otherwise, you can create a one time payment in PendoPay when your tenant has confirmed that the issue with their account is resolved and funds are available to you.
 The payment will take another 5-7 days to process from the date of creation in Pendo.

-Note: Pendo Customer Support is unable to provide any further details than what was provided to you in the email.
+Note: Pendo Customer Support cannot provide any further details than what was provided to you in the email.